hedyhli/outline.nvim/README.md

 - **:OutlineFocusCode**: Focus on source window

-- **:OutlineStatus**: Display current provider and outline window status in the messages area
+- **:OutlineStatus**: Display provider and outline window status in a floating window, similar to `:LspInfo`

 - **:OutlineFollow[!]** (✓ bang × mods)